PrefectHQ/prefect-recipes/devops/infrastructure-as-code/aws/tf-prefect2-ecs-agent/README.md

 # Prefect 2 Agent on ECS Fargate

-This recipe demonstrates how to deploy a Prefect 2 agent onto ECS Fargate.
-It can be used as a Terrafrom module as described below.
+This recipe demonstrates how to deploy a Prefect 2 agent onto ECS Fargate using [Terraform](https://www.terraform.io/).
+It can be used as a Terraform module as described below.

 ## Usage